Denice Denton

 Denice Dee Denton (August 27, 1959 – June 24, 2006) was an American professor of electrical engineering and academic administrator.
 She was the ninth chancellor of the University of California, Santa Cruz.

-Biography

 Early years

 Denton was born in El Campo, Texas, in Wharton County.
 She was the oldest child of Bob Glenn Denton and Carolyn Irene Drab.
 Denton earned her bachelor's and master's degrees (1982), EE (1983) and PhD (1987) in electrical engineering from the Massachusetts Institute of Technology.
 Denton spent two summers and an academic year in the late 1970s and early 1980s at Fairchild Semiconductor, where her projects included 64K static RAM design.
 After graduation, she accepted a professorship at the University of Wisconsin–Madison in the Department of Computer and Electrical Engineering, which was interested in her work in plasma deposition and polymerization.
 She was the first woman to win tenure in engineering, and she was quickly promoted to full professor.